 Action and Adventure: A List of The Top 5 Water Sports to Try This Summer

-As the warm weather starts to settle in, your mind may well be turning to thoughts of summer holidays and long sunny days spent on the beach.
+As the warm weather starts to settle in (we're choosing to remain optimistic!), your mind may well be turning to thoughts of summer holidays and long sunny days spent on the beach.
 And we all know that when the mercury rises, there's nothing more enchanting than the idea of cooling off in crystal-clear waters or taking a dip in the deep blue sea.
 Rather than just a simple splash in shallow waters though, why not take things one step further this summer, throwing yourself into the deep end and diving headfirst into the world of water sports?
 Picking up an aquatic activity promises plenty of fun and is the best way to keep up your fitness when hot weather can otherwise leave you feeling lethargic and unable to exercise.
 Quite conveniently, the UK's island status means there's no shortage of stunning coastlines nearby for practicing a water-based hobby, which is a huge bonus for sports-loving Brits!
 Keen to get in on the action?
 Read our list of five water sports to discover this summer, grab your swimwear (or wetsuit), and go!

 What is the most popular water sport?
 Let's start with surfing...